How to Track Social Mentions? [2025 Guide]

 Whether it’s a positive, a negative, or a neutral mention, each of them is an opportunity for you to engage with your audience.

-Discover social media mentions about your brand, products, and services!
+Find mentions of your brand, products, and services!

 What to do with a positive mention?